 Japan is the only country where Japanese is the official language.
 So, nearly 99% of native speakers live in Japan.

-You can find sizeable Japanese diasporas in Brazil, Canada, the US, China, the Philippines, and many other nations.
+There are sizeable Japanese diasporas in Brazil, Canada, the US, China, the Philippines, and many others.
 In addition, around 5 million people speak Japanese with some proficiency outside of Japan.

-Japanese can help you speak with nearly 130 million more people than you could not before and connect on a deeper level.
-Also, since it is widely taught, you will talk to many learners across the globe.
+Learning Japanese allows you to communicate with 130 million more people and connect more deeply.
+Additionally, since it is widely taught, you will engage with many learners worldwide.

 OK, you might think, that’s just a number.
 You could apply it to any famous language.
 But why would anyone want to engage with Japanese speakers in particular?

-First, Japan is a developed and technologically advanced country with many giant companies.
-Second, it has a rich history, beautiful places, and colorful culture.
+First, Japan is a developed, technologically advanced country with many large companies.
+Second, it has a rich history, beautiful places, and a colorful culture.

-Japanese people are also some of the most friendly and nice people.
+Japanese people are also among the friendliest and most courteous.

-Learning Japanese gives you access to a lovely and exciting group of individuals.
+Learning Japanese gives you access to a vibrant and exciting community.

-You can chat with them about anything never-ending intriguing topic.
-For example, Karaoke and Sushi to Origami and Samurai to Sudoku and Manga.
+You can chat with them about any never-ending intriguing topic, from Karaoke and Sushi to Origami and Samurai to Sudoku and Manga.

 2. For the love of Japanese food